 Editor's Note: The series this article is part of was originally submitted as one academic paper.
 Due to its length we divided it up into several parts which will be posted in installments.
 Additionally we have not included the original footnotes .
 We will include the whole original piece with footnotes as an attached document to the last installment of the series for readers who wish to read it in its original form.
-Read Part 1 here.
+Read part 1 here, part 3 here, and part 4 here

 The Supremacy of God